• Skip to main content

 1. target a loss of one pound of fat per week.

-2. have three meals a day consisting of three major food types, specifically a raw and cooked vegetable, a carb, and a protein.
+2. have three meals a day consisting of three major food types: a raw and a cooked vegetable, a carb, and a protein.

-3. and up to two snacks per day composed of two major food types, specifically fruit and a protein like a yogurt or nuts/nut butter.
+3. and up to two snacks per day, consisting of two major food types: fruit and a protein source like yogurt or nuts/nut butter.

 #2.
 Deadlifting for fat loss

-Once you have lost enough weight that you can see your shoes again, I think you will be ready to start deadlifting.
+Once you have lost enough weight to see your shoes again, I think you will be ready to start deadlifting.

 The deadlift will help put you into fat-burning mode.

-Also, deadlifting will help change your physique from jello (flabby and out of shape and invisible to the world) to hello! (lean and fit, and people are more likely to acknowledge you and want to spend more time with you).
+Also, deadlifting will help change your physique from jello (flabby, out of shape, and invisible to the world) to hello! (lean and fit, and people are more likely to acknowledge you and want to spend more time with you).

 Last, deadlifts will help change your body and boost your mood because you will gain more confidence as you get stronger.